higayasuo/expo-crypto-universal/README.md

 Fills the provided Uint8Array with cryptographically secure random values.

-### `getRandomBytes(size: number): Uint8Array`
+### `getRandomBytes(size: number | undefined): Uint8Array`

 Generates a new Uint8Array of specified size filled with cryptographically secure random bytes.
+If no size is specified, it defaults to 32 bytes.

 ### `sha256Async(data: Uint8Array): Promise<Uint8Array>`